dsccommunity/dsccommunity.org/content/guidelines/administration.md

 ##### Connect a GitHub organization team to a repository

 Each repository should have a DSC Community GitHub organization team connected to it to easily manage maintainers.
+See the section [Repository Maintainer Team](#repository-maintainer-team) on how to create this team.

 1. Browse to repository access page; https://github.com/dsccommunity/{repository_name}/settings/access.
 1. Click on _Invite teams or people_.